sjc17/100-days-of-code/log.md

 **Thoughts**: I think there's nothing wrong with my solution's logic, but having it call functions within functions within a for loop causes it to take up so much time/resources that it's like there is an infinite loop.
 I'll need to take a second look to make sure that there's no infinite loop, but the code ran quite quickly when I wrote out every iteration of the loop manually so I doubt it.

 **Link(s) to work**:

+### Day 8: March 20, 2018

+**Today's Progress**: 6 more challenges down: arguments optional, telephone numbers, record collection, symmetric differences, exact change, inventory update,

+**Thoughts**: Recursion, regular expressions, set theory, and general attention to detail were tested here.
+I should be able to finish these challenges and get started on the Advanced Front-End Projects by tomorrow at this rate.

+**Link(s) to work**: